MostafaMagdySe/FullStack-Movie_Management_Dockerized/README.md

 Now, just use it as you usually use any website by registering your account and then log in.

 > [!NOTE]
- >you need to keep your cmd running to have the project running, if you Closed it, and wanted to run the project again, all you have to do is copying and running "line 2 & 3" of code which you ran previously.
+ >you need to keep your cmd running to have the project running, if you Closed it, and wanted to run the project again, all you have to do is copying and running "line 2 & 3" of code which were provided previously.

 ## How to Add or Remove Movies
 By Default, any created User is considered as a normal User, which can only view the website and change his Information on the  Profile Tab,